-We’ll be tracking all of that here until the last day of the Football League playoffs on May 31.
+Below you’ll find all of the standings as of the last day of the Football League playoffs (May 31).

 About Promotion and Relegation in English Soccer

 After each season, clubs up and down the so-called pyramid of leagues in English soccer change leagues for the following season based on their results in the current season.
 The simplest version is that the top three teams go up a league, and the bottom three go down.
-Here’s our video explaining all the leagues and cups of English soccer.
+We have a video explaining all the leagues and cups of English soccer.

 For more, you can read this post on how promotion and relegation works in English football, or just enjoy our video guide:

 What are the “European Places” in English football?
 At the top of the Premier League, with no other English league to be promoted to, clubs qualify for European club competitions during the following season.
 A brief breakdown for English clubs is as follows:

 - Clubs 1-4 in the table qualify for the UEFA Champions League.

 - Club 5, and the winner of the FA Cup, qualify for the UEFA Europa League.

 - The winner of the EFL Cup qualifies for the UEFA Europa Conference League, which will debut in the 2021-22 season.